Welcome in MetaShARK

 EML Assembly Line

-children is the intellectual property of the Environment Data
+and its children is the intellectual property of the Environment

 EMLassemblyline is a metadata builder for scientists and data managers who need to easily create high quality EML metadata for data publication.
 It emphasizes auto-extraction of metadata, appends value added content, and accepts user supplied inputs through template files thereby minimizing user effort while maximizing the potential of future data discovery and reuse.
 EMLassemblyline requires no familiarity with EML, is great for managing 10-100s of data packages, accepts all data formats, and supports complex and fully reproducible science workflows.
 Furthermore, it incorporates EML best practices, is based on a simple file organization scheme, and is not tied to a specific data repository.(preface by Colin Smith, EDI)

 Welcome in the EML Assembly line.
 This tool is basically designed as a package, embedded in Shiny within MetaShARK.
 This little helper aims to show you what awaits you in the further steps.